Minnesota Rep. Melissa Hortman killed, state Sen. John Hoffman injured in targeted shootings. Here's what we know.

 State Rep. Melissa Hortman and her husband, John, were fatally shot at their home in Brooklyn Park, Minnesota, Walz said.
 State Sen. John Hoffman and his wife were wounded at their home in Champlin, a suburb of Minneapolis.
 Investigators said the shooter was dressed as a police officer.

-A person of interest being sought by investigators in connection with the Minnesota shootings has been identified as 57-year-old Vance Luther Boelter, law enforcement sources confirmed to CBS News.
+A suspect sought by investigators in connection with the Minnesota shootings was identified as 57-year-old Vance Luther Boelter, authorities said.

 Here's what officials have said about the targeted attacks.